joshbegley/nyt-latest/README.md

 `It has been 80 years since the United States dropped an atomic bomb on Hiroshima in the world’s first nuclear attack.
 Hannah Beech, a reporter who covers Asia for The New York Times, explains how that moment shaped Japan’s approach to peace, and how that approach is beginning to change.`\
 https://nytimes.com/video/world/asia/100000010322352/80-years-after-hiroshima-japan-is-a-big-defense-spender.html

-**Active Shooting With Casualties Is Reported at Fort Stewart Airfield**\
+**5 Soldiers Shot at Fort Stewart in Georgia**\
-`The military base in Georgia went into lockdown just after 11 a.m., the authorities said.`\
+`The gunman was quickly apprehended, the authorities said.
+None of the injuries were fatal.`\
 https://nytimes.com/2025/08/06/us/fort-stewart-airfield-active-shooter.html

 **Experience, versatility and progressive passes: What Kiernan Dewsbury-Hall brings to Everton**\